-The Contractor shall bear the cost of re_inspection of welds after defects are repaired.
+The Contractor shall bear the cost of re-inspection of welds after defects are repaired.
+Results of re-inspection shall be provided to the Ministry Representative immediately upon completion of the re-inspection work.

-The Ministry will inspect bolted connections in accordance with the AASHTO Specifications for Highway Bridges (17th Edition - 2002 including all subsequent interim revisions and updates), Division II, Section 11.
+The Ministry will inspect bolted connections in accordance

+with the AASHTO LRFD Bridge Construction Specifications 3rd Edition-2010, Section 11 (including all subsequent interim revisions and updates).

-The Ministry Representative shall be notified of any defects found in the work.
+The Ministry Representative shall be notified of any defects found in the Work.
 In general, no repair shall be made until agreed to by the Ministry.
-In the case of minor corrections, as described by CAN/CSA S6-06 Section 10.23.5.4, approval to proceed may be given either verbally by the Ministry's Inspector, or in advance provided that written repair procedures are submitted for Ministry acceptance prior to the work commencing.
+In the case of minor corrections, as described by CAN/CSA S6-06 Section 10.23.5.4, approval to proceed may be given either verbally by the Ministry's Inspector, or in advance provided that written repair procedures are submitted for Ministry acceptance prior to the Work commencing.
 In such cases as repair of cracks, or repairs as described by CAN/CSA S6-06 Section 10.23.5.5, or a revised design to compensate for deficiencies, the means of correction shall be prepared and sealed by a professional engineer registered with the Association of Professional Engineers and Geoscientists of BC (APEGBC).
 It shall be submitted in writing, with adequate sketches, to the Ministry for review.